adzcai/rlbook/book/fitted_dp.md

 How would you modify this algorithm to evaluate the data collection policy?
 :::

-We can use this policy evaluation algorithm to adapt the {ref}`policy iteration algorithm <policy_iteration>` to this new setting.
+We can use this policy evaluation algorithm to adapt the [](#policy iteration algorithm <policy_iteration>) to this new setting.
 The algorithm remains exactly the same -- repeatedly make the policy greedy w.r.t. its own value function -- except now we must evaluate the policy (i.e. compute its value function) using the iterative `fitted_evaluation` algorithm.

 ```{code-cell}
 def fitted_policy_iteration(